denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 enough to answer the needs of military computation.
 Unlike stationary drums, tape was portable.
 Operators could prepare tape in advance, in a different room, at the allotted instructional tape preparation table.
 The information on tape would then be synced with and transferred to a slow drum.
-In the next stage the slow drum accelerated to match the higher rotating speeds of the more rapid internal storage drums, and the information was transferred again for computation.
+In the next stage, the slow drum accelerated to match the higher rotating speeds of the more rapid internal storage drums, and the information was transferred again for computation.
 The Mark III Calculator was further equipped with five printers “for presenting computed results in a form suitable for publication.”